In Praise of Ordinary Jews

 This attitude must change.
 The “average” frum Jew has much to be proud of.

-“By any objective standard,” the editors write in a preface to the journal,
+“By any objective standard,” the editors write in a preface

 the observant baal habayis is a true hero.
 In fact, he is remarkable in simply retaining a commitment to Torah and mitzvos while navigating the spiritual perils of today’s workplace, and the external social pressure and influences.
 But that is only the beginning.
 The baal habayis also confronts overwhelming demands, while addressing his numerous responsibilities.
 The financial expectations of the Orthodox home far exceed those of others, in light of the expenses of large families, Shabbos, kosher food and Orthodox community home prices, all in addition to the cost of parochial schools, camps and seminaries.
 As a committed ben Torah, the baal habayis also faces the pressures of finding adequate time for daily Torah study, davening with a minyan and being involved in chesed and community needs (including attending simchas and fundraising evenst).
 And, of course, there are the all-important, yet very time consuming, obligations as a husband and father.

-In Jewish life, then as now, we have our great men and we have our villains, but we also have our Nemuels, the quiet heroes.
+In Jewish life, then as now, we have our great men and we

 Here’s to them.